mutable-dan/stir-shaken/README.md

 # stir-shaken
-service that pops up to show  stir/skaken attestation
+service that pops up to show stir/shaken attestation text based on token